 Type A personality, then it's likely that a lot of your habits are based off of functionality and efficiency.
 And if you're Type B, then you might lean toward a more relaxed style of getting ready for your day.
 But the more attention you give to why you're doing the things you're doing, the more you'll be able to cut the habits that aren't helping you out, and focus on creating new habits that help you become the best possible version of yourself.

 Here are eight ways your morning routine might reflect your personality.

 If you press snooze most mornings when your alarm goes off, then you're probably not a big believer in the whole "early bird gets the worm" theory.
 You like to be warm and snuggly, and you might think it's worth it to spend a few (aka 40) minutes in bed gearing up for your day.
 You're the type of person who likes to enjoy the little things in life — except, this probably isn't going to help you do that.

-According to AmeriSleep, pressing snooze might just make you feel more groggy and less rested than if you'd just gotten up at the sound of the initial alarm.
-Quit the snoozing, and you'll see how much easier it is to embrace the little things in life along the way.
+pressing snooze might just make you feel and less rested than if you'd just gotten up at the sound of the initial alarm.
+Quit the snoozing, and you'll see how much easier it is to embrace the little things in life along the way. more groggy

 If You Wake Up Before Your Alarm